 Discounted packages are available for multi session courses.

-AN INTERACTIVE TOUR OF THE GLOBE THEATRE
+AN INTERACTIVE INTRODUCTION TO THE GLOBE THEATRE

 Learn about the historic 1599 playhouse and the twentieth-century reconstruction from a member of our faculty, ask questions and engage in discussion with your tour leader.

-FILMED IN THE SAM WANAMAKER PLAYHOUSE
+RECORDED IN THE SAM WANAMAKER PLAYHOUSE

 LIGHTING IN THE INDOOR PLAYHOUSE

 Candlelight comes in many forms, and we look at effects created by torches, tapers, lanterns and candelabra.
-Discover how Early Modern writers altered their craft for indoor performances, and how candles changed the theatre form.
+Discover how early modern writers altered their craft for indoor performances, and how candles changed the theatre form.